Explore Our Affordable Courses

 Positive Impact: How Vote Bank Politics Fosters Representation and Social Justice in India?

-• Increases both the individual and collective bargaining power – when a particular group aligned on the basis of caste, sect, religion, or language is recognised by one or more political party, the chances of their demands and aspirations getting fulfilled are much higher than that of a group or community that is not recognised as a vote bank.
-E.g. Persons with disabilities, Women.
+• Increases Both the Individual and Collective Bargaining Power: When a particular group aligned on the basis of caste, sect, religion, or language is recognised by one or more political party, the chances of their demands and aspirations getting fulfilled are much higher than that of a group or community that is not recognised as a vote bank.

-• Leads to effective representation in legislature-as people from all segments of society like minorities, transgender, farmers, traders make it to the law making process, which reflects in the holistic nature of the acts made in a country.
+• Leads to Effective Representation in Legislature: as people from all segments of society like minorities, transgender, farmers, traders make it to the law making process, which reflects in the holistic nature of the acts made in a country.

-• Helps safeguard constitutional provisions- such as abolition of untouchability, elimination of manual scavenging.
-If the ruling party and legislature is dominated by upper caste/ class/ elites, which disregard lower strata of society, then the constitutional safeguards may be ignored by the administration.
-This pressure ensures that there is no dilution in peoples’ rights.
+• If the ruling party and legislature is dominated by upper caste/ class/ elites, which disregard lower strata of society, then the constitutional safeguards may be ignored by the administration.

-• Help better distribution of resources- through welfare economics such as subsidies, interest subvention which help poorer segments of society to rise above the poverty line.
+• Help better Distribution of Resources: through welfare economics such as subsidies, interest subvention which help poorer segments of society to rise above the poverty line.

-• Makes parties more and more inclusive- as parties try to field candidates so as to include all available vote banks in a state.
-The parties try to portray an inclusive image.
+• Makes Parties More and More Inclusive: as parties try to field candidates so as to include all available vote banks in a state.

 Enroll now for UPSC Online Classes